-Singing in treble and bass clefs; introduction to alto and tenor clefs; major and minor modes and melodies with harmonic backgrounds of principal chords.
-Aural study of beat divisions and intervals.
+Singing tonal music in treble and bass clefs, and aural study of elements of music, such as scales, intervals and chords, and dictation of basic rhythm, melody and diatonic harmony.
 Prerequisite: Concurrent enrollment in Music 1311.
 Credit 1 semester hour.